yasiryagi/helpdesk/README.md

 ### Description

 You can't have a video platform without videos, so someone has to take the role of storing the data.
 In the future, this will be a highly specialized role, focusing on what is implied by the name of the role.
-For Rome, it will in practice also entail the future `Bandwidth Provider` role.
+Currently, it will in practice also entail the future `Bandwidth Provider` role.

 Unlike `Validators` that can come and go without too much friction (at least for now), a new `Storage Provider` will currently need to replicate the entire content directory.
 As a consequence, the platform needs some stability for this role to avoid providing a poor user experience, or worse, loss of data.

+After an upgrade of the `Constantinople` network, the `Storage Provider` role will now be its own working group, with a lead overseeing the day to day operations, while being governed by the Council.

 ### Incentives

-The incentives for the `Storage Providers` are controlled by the governance system, through proposals.
-Any member can propose to fire a `Storage Provider` for insufficient service, or propose changes to the number of available slots, fees or staking costs.
+After an upgrade of the `Constantinople` network, the `Storage Provider` role will now be its own working group, with a lead overseeing the day to day operations, while being governed by the Council.

+The `Storage Lead` can only be hired (or fired) by the Council through the proposal system.
+The Lead should maintain sufficient storage and distribution capacity by employing `Storage Providers`, and paying them sufficiently.
+The Lead will also need to run a storage node themselves.
+Another important task is to keep an eye on the working groups financing.

-The status of this role can be found [here](https://testnet.joystream.org/#/storage).
+The current status of this role can be found [here](https://testnet.joystream.org/#/working-groups).

  <!---
 ## Content Creators